The International Ocean Film Festival (IOFF) is the premier ocean film festival of its kind in North America.

 Awards & Prizes

-Every year, the IOFF hosts an Awards program and presents awards to winning filmmakers in the following categories: Adventure, Animation, Coastal Cultures, Conservation, Director's Award, Environment, Short, Marine Science/Wildlife, Golden Gate Award (for a local Bay Area filmmaker) and Audience Award.
+Every year, the IOFF presents awards to one winning filmmaker in each of the following categories: Adventure, Animation, Coastal Cultures, Conservation, Director's Award, Environment, Short, Marine Science/Wildlife, Golden Gate Award (for a local Bay Area filmmaker) and an Audience Award.

-**Please select only ONE category per film submission and submit only ONE entry fee per film submission, however, please note that each submissions will be considered for all categories.
+**Please select only ONE category per film submission and submit only ONE entry fee per film submission, however, please note that each submission will be considered for all categories.

 Rules & Terms

 If your film is selected to be a part of the 2018 IOFF, you will receive a variety of perks as follows;

 • Access for you and one guest to the Opening Night Filmmaker Reception (Thursday, March 8th), all screenings, panel discussions, workshops and Wrap Party (includes other events as they become part of the festival)